Cincinnati vs. East Carolina NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Cincinnati's games this season have gone over 58 points five of 11 times.

-- East Carolina's games have gone over 58 points in five of 11 chances this season.
+- Cincinnati and its opponents have gone over the current 58-point total in five of 11 games (45.5%) this season.

-- Friday's over/under is 13.2 points lower than the two team's combined 71.2 points per game average.

-- The 41.5 combined points per game that these two squads have allowed this season are 16.5 fewer than the 58 over/under in this contest.
+- The two teams combine to score 71.2 points per game, 13.2 more than the total in this contest.

+- This contest's total is 16.5 points above the 41.5 these two squads combine to allow per game this season.

-- The Bearcats and their opponents score an average of 54.7 points per game, 3.3 fewer than Friday's total.
+- The average total in Bearcats games this season is 54.7, 3.3 points fewer than Friday's over/under of 58 .

 - In 2021, games involving the Pirates have averaged a total of 57.5 points, 0.5 fewer than this game's set over/under.